Tio-Joca/Tio-Joca/README.md

 Actually, I'm learning about HTML, CSS and JavaScript.

-While I'm not occupied with some students in monitoring sessions, I'll share some stuff related to my studies and practices.
+While I'm not occupied with some students in monitoring sessions, I'll share in GitHub's profile some stuff related to my studies and practices.

 If you want to contact me, feel free to send an e-mail to joaquim.pessoa@tutamail.com or send a message for me in personal LinkedIn profile, www.linkedin.com/in/joaquim-lucas-pessoa-da-silva-bb8485256.